 Deploy Logistics Operational Dashboards using DataPane

 Deploy Reporting Solutions using DataPane to Support Warehousing Logistics Operations for E-Commerce.
-In this article, we will design a simple architecture to deploy an interactive dashboard for Warehousing Operations using the Python Library DataPane.

 Deploy Logistics Operational Dashboards using DataPane

-Build reporting capabilities to provide supply chain visibility and support the operational teams of a Distribution Center of a mid-size retailer
+Build reporting capabilities to provide supply chain visibility and support the operational teams of a Distribution Center of a mid-size retailer.

 In some markets like China, the retail industry has been completely disrupted by E-Commerce.
-The rapidly changing consumer behaviours have dramatically changed the way these companies manage their business.

-However, SMEs (Small and Medium Enterprises) companies may not have the budget to invest in expensive data infrastructures to build reporting capabilities.
+They may not have the budget to invest in expensive data infrastructures to build reporting capabilities.

 In this article, we will design a simple architecture to deploy an interactive dashboard for Warehousing Operations using the Python Library DataPane.

-💌 New articles straight in your inbox for free: Newsletter
+💌 New articles straight to your inbox for free: Newsletter

 💡